QMeqGR/qm-maxima/README.txt

 There are some pre-defined quantities in the file ‘predef.mac’ that may be convenient for the user.
 These include Bell states, and some basis sets that are tedious to input.
-The ‘predef.mac’ file is not loaded automatically.
-To make the definitions available issue ‘load(predef);’.

 Appendix A Function and Variable index
 **************************************